 After more than 100 years of magnificent history, there is now a home to celebrate the game of men’s collegiate basketball.

-The College Basketball Experience, a world class entertainment facility connected to Sprint Center by the Grand Lobby, is two floors and 41,500 square feet of basketball exuberance.
+The College Basketball Experience, a world class entertainment facility connected to T-Mobile Center by the Grand Lobby, is two floors and 41,500 square feet of basketball exuberance.
 It houses the National Collegiate Basketball Hall of Fame, where visitors can honor college basketball legends and learn about the history of the game.

 But The CBE is not just a place where you go and look.
 The word “experience” is in the title because that’s exactly what fans can do – experience the game of college basketball.